 Marine Vessel Stopping payloads are systems designed to deliver the appropriate measure(s) to affect a vessel's propulsion and associated control surfaces to significantly slow and potentially stop the advance of the vessel.
 Marine Vessel Stopping proposed activities include the use of biodegradable polymers designed to entangle the propellers of in-water vessels.
-A biodegradable polymer is a high molecular weight polymer that degrades to smaller compounds as a result of microorganisms and enzymes.
-The rate of biodegradation could vary from hours to years and the type of small molecules formed during degradation can range from complex to simple products, depending on whether the polymers are natural or synthetic (Karlsson & Albertsson, 1998).
-Based on the constituents of the biodegradable polymer the Navy proposes to use, it is anticipated that the material will breakdown into small pieces within a few days to weeks.
-This will breakdown further and dissolve into the water column within weeks to a few months.
-The final products which are all environmentally benign will be dispersed quickly to undetectable concentrations.
+Biodegradable polymers degrade to smaller compounds as a result of microorganisms and enzymes.
+The biodegradable polymers that the Navy uses are designed to temporarily interact with the propeller(s) of a target craft rendering it ineffective.
+Some of the polymer constituents would dissolve within two hours of immersion.
+Based on the constituents of the biodegradable polymer the Navy proposes to use, it is anticipated that the material will break down into small pieces within a few days to weeks.
+This will break down further and dissolve into the water column within weeks to a few months.
 Degradation and dispersal timelines are influenced by water temperature, currents, and other oceanographic features.
 Overall, the longer the polymer remains in the water, the weaker it becomes making it more brittle and likely to break.
+At the end of dispersion, the remaining materials are generally separated fibers with lengths on the order of 54 micrometers.

 Biodegradable polymers will be used only during proposed testing activities, not during training activities.
-Table 3.0-40 shows the number and location of proposed testing activities that use biodegradable polymer.
+Table 3.0-42 shows the number and location of proposed testing activities that use biodegradable polymer.